Vaccinium corymbosum

-Vaccinium corymbosum, the northern highbush blueberry, is a North American species of blueberry.
-Other common names include blue huckleberry, tall huckleberry, swamp huckleberry, high blueberry, and swamp blueberry.
+Vaccinium corymbosum is a North American species of blueberry with several common names, including highbush blueberry and rabbiteye blueberry.

+The species became commonly cultivated as a fresh fruit crop in the 20th century, with dozens of commercial cultivars.
+It can be used as an ornamental hedge as well a food source for humans and wildlife.

 Description

 Vaccinium corymbosum is a deciduous shrub growing to 6–12 ft tall and wide.
 It is often found in dense thickets.
 The dark glossy green leaves are elliptical and up to 2 in long.
 In autumn, the leaves turn to a brilliant red, orange, yellow, and/or purple.

 The flowers are long bell- or urn-shaped white to very light pink, 1/3 in long.
 The fruit is a blue-black berry with a 1/4–1/2 in diameter.

 The species is tetraploid and does not self-pollinate.
 Most cultivars have a chilling requirement greater than 800 hours.
 Cytology is 2n = 48.